 My musical credentials:

 I have been studying and playing the viola for almost 14 years.
 Most recently, I participated in both Haverford's and Swarthmore's Chamber Music programs and performed as principal violist in the Haverford/Bryn Mawr Bi-College Orchestra.
 I have also successfully auditioned into the Humboldt Philharmonic and have performed with the Hershey Symphony.
 As a High School student, I auditioned into Allegretto, Lancaster's youth chamber orchestra, as well as the District 7 Orchestra 3 years in a row.
+My teaching Approach:

 I am a graduate of Haverford College with a degree in Theater from Swarthmore College.
 Though English and Theater are different subjects, both share the common thread of literary analysis, and I feel that my major has equipped me with very strong reading and writing skills that can easily apply to English.
 Furthermore, my love of Theater stems directly from my love of English literature, and it is a subject I am delighted to teach whenever I have the opportunity.